dotnet/aspnetcore/README.md

 Universe
 =========

-This repo is to build the whole ASP.NET 5 stack.
+This repo is to build the whole ASP.NET Core stack.

 ## Getting started